21 Powerful Headline Examples That Get Clicks

 Once you have some drafts, play with versions using different emotional or sensory words.

-Power words add a dose of persuasion and get your reader to engage because they spark feelings and help them see, hear, and even smell your copy.
-To come up with power words, thinking about how you want your reader to feel when they read your blog post.
+Power words add a dose of persuasion and prompt your readers to engage because they spark feelings and help them see, hear, and even smell your copy.
+To come up with power words, think about how you want your readers to feel when they read your blog post.
 Do you want them to feel happy, excited, inspired?
 Once you have these feeling words, you can explore some words that pop.
 My favorite tool is Power Thesaurus.

 7. Create a swipe file of titles and headlines that grab your attention